Survival for Swim meets

 Swim Meet Survival Guide

-All swimmers must sign up to compete in each swim meet.
-All swimmers are expected to be signed up by 10:30 am (end of 2nd practice) the day OF the swim meet.
+All swimmers who are participating in a meet are expected to be signed up by 10:30 am (end of 2nd practice) the day OF the swim meet.
 The exceptions are Regionals and Champs.
 Those entries must be in BEFORE the event happens.
 (Regionals and Champs are not required meets and do require extra fees).